jcfaith/AWS-Projects/README.md

   * JSON code appends .waitForTaskToken to resource
 * IAM role allows Step Functions to access SQS
 * Lambda function will retrieve messages from SQS and return a message to Step Functions that represents the result of the request

+## Project 3 - Created a Continuous Delivery Pipeline for a Web Appplication
+* Lambda function will retrieve messages from SQS and return a message to Step Functions that represents the result of the request